indrih17/C-labs/README.md

 5) Iteration and arithmetic cycles.
 Nested loops.
 6) Arrays.
 7) Pointers and links.
 The name of the array as a pointer.
 Dynamic arrays.
+8) Functions.
+9) The data types defined by the user.
+Structures and unions.
+10) Working with strings in C++.
+Streams input / output.
+File operations.